 Our Previous Work

-Annual Carholme Gala – Along with Ward Councillors WERA has been heavily involved in the organisation of the Gala.
-For the last few years we have made successful bids to the National Lottery for the full funding of the Gala thus enabling families to enjoy an event without any cost other than food and drink.
+Annual Carholme Gala – Along with Ward Councillors, WERA has been heavily involved in the organisation of the Gala.
+In addition, for the last few years we have made successful bids to the National Lottery for the full funding of the Gala, thus enabling families to enjoy an event without any cost other than food and drink.

-The Big Lunch– the annual family picnic held recently on the West Common cricket pitch is another West End social event which WERA has been responsible for organising
+The Big Lunch– This annual family picnic, held in recent years on the West Common cricket pitch, is another West End social event which WERA has been responsible for organising.

-Empty Properties – for several years now WERA has been pressing the City Council to take action over a number of long term empty properties in the West End.
-One property on Ashlin Grove has now been refurbished and brought back into use and we will continue to press the Council to take action on other properties which we have identified.
+Empty Properties – For several years now WERA has been pressing the City Council to take action over a number of long term empty properties in the West End.
+One property on Ashlin Grove has now been refurbished and brought back into use.
+We will continue to press the Council to take action on other properties which we have identified.

-Co-op Defibrillator – the money for the defibrillator was raised by Councillor Parker and passed to WERA for holding until a suitable site was found and the machine could be purchased.
+Co-op Defibrillator – Funding for the defibrillator was raised by Councillor Robert Parker and passed to WERA for holding until a suitable site was found and the machine could be purchased.
 WERA then completed the various administration issues around purchase and installation.
 The defibrillator is on the wall of the Co-op store on Carholme Rd.